 However, if you are planning to differentiate your business, scale your lead generation, get the interest of your potential investors, patients, healthcare professionals and other partners then you need to build something that serves that purpose.

-Your website is supposed to be your #1 salesperson and #1 marketer.
 Think of your top salesperson and the attributes they should have.
 You want someone who has been successful in the past, understands your market and customers, and has both hard and soft-skills to nurture and close deals.

 Most don’t think their top salesperson is a commodity that can be found anywhere, so why do people assume just anyone is qualified to build their website?